1. Types of Articles

 The average volume of articles should be2000-4000 words.
 The number of references should not exceed 50.
 The number of images – not more than 8.

-Original papers should include following sections: 1) title page; 2) Abstract; 3) keywords and abbreviated title; 4) Introduction; 5) Materials and methods; 6) Results; 7) Discussion; 8) References; 9) Information on conflict of interest and funding source; 10) Aknowledgements; 11) information on compliance with ethical standards *
+Original papers should include following sections: 1) Metadata 2) Introduction; 3) Materials and methods; 4) Results; 5) Discussion; 6) Information on conflict of interest and funding source; 7) Aknowledgements; 9) References 10) Information about the authors

 The abstract of an original paper must repeat the structure of the article and should include following sections: introduction, objective, materials and methods, results, discussion, conclusion.